rondemara/scripts/README.md

 Scripts
 =======

-Collection of some useful scripts.
+Collection of some scripts and configuration files.